By using our website, you agree to our use of cookies (Visit our privacy policy).

 Flexibility is another important skill when it comes to nailing auditions and building your reputation as a voice actor.

-You’ll also be able to craft a more unique and engaging demo reel when you can demonstrate a greater variety of talents compared to the competition.
+You’ll also be able to craft a unique and engaging demo reel when you can demonstrate a greater variety of talents compared to the competition.

-New professional voice actors often aren’t used to the process of quickly reading a script and performing it without prep time.
+New voice actors often aren’t used to the process of quickly reading a script and performing it without prep time.

 Cold reading refers to the process of recording a script without having seen it before the session.